MicrosoftDocs/learn/learn-pr/azure/ms-learn-live-foundations-serverless-developers/includes/1-execute-first-function-portal.md

 Let's add a function you can call via a URL

-- Click "+New function"
-- Select "In-portal" and click "Continue"
-- Select "Webhook + API" for the trigger
+- In the menu on the left select "Functions"
+- Click "+Add" in the top menu to add a new function
+- From the list of templates select "HTTP Trigger"
-- Click "Create"
+- Click "Create Function"

+Wait for the function to be created.
+This should only take some seconds.

-The editor shows the source code of the function.
+To see the source code of the function, select "Code + Test" in the left menu.
 In our case, this is JavaScript, but we could have picked other languages, like C#.
 We can modify the source code directly in the browser, but for now, let's execute the function.

 ### 3. Execute the Function

 We can run the function in the editor or get its URL because we chose to create something that is callable over HTTP.

-- Click "</> Get function URL"
+- In the top menu, click "Get function URL"
 - Click "Copy" to get the URL into the clipboard.
 - Open a new browser tab and paste the URL - Notice how the URL starts with the function name we specified earlier.
 - Notice the output it has generated.